 As an advisor you are expected to know something about general University programs, requirements, and procedures.
 Most of this is laid out in the Bulletin.
 If a student asks you a question that you don't know the answer to, try to find out the answer and then you will know next time.
-When in doubt, it is best to refer students to their advisor in Academic Services.
+However, when in doubt, it is best to refer students to their advisors in Academic Services.
 Giving incorrect advice can create problems for students since our advice is not binding on the University.
 Advisors in Academic Services have greater experience and can make binding decisions for particular cases.
 You may also get questions about courses in other departments.
 Every department has an Undergraduate Advising Head.
-Pick up the phone or send an email and request assistance or refer the student to the appropriate Undergraduate Advising Head.
+Contact that department's Undergraduate Advising Head to request assistance or refer the student to the appropriate Undergraduate Advising Head.